Skip to content

 • Latency spikes, then 502 errors start appearing.

-• Public status page still says all systems normal.
+• Public status page still says all systems are normal.

 This scenario is realistic enough for web apps and API workloads.